Projects

 Inspired by the acquisition of two Solari split-flap information displays from Mirabel Airport by Matt Soar, Associate Professor of Communication Studies at Concordia University, the Montréal Signs Project put together the installation YMX: Migration, Land, and Loss after Mirabel by Cheryl Sim.
 Sim’s exhibition speaks to the parallel stories of displacement and forced migration: those dispossessed of their land to build the airport and the thousands of people who arrived at Mirabel escaping war, disaster, or economic adversity.

-The exhibition took place at the Galerie POPOP (Belgo Building), Montreal, between March 29 and April 13, 2017.
+The exhibition took place at the Galerie POPOP (Belgo Building) in Montreal from March 29 to April 13, 2017.

 Citation Visualization